For Melancholy Brunettes (& Sad Women): Writing and composition

 The album's title, Melancholy Brunettes (& Sad Women), is taken from the track, "Orlando In Love", with Michelle Zauner noting: "I was reading a book of short stories called The World of Apples by John Cheever, and there’s a short story in that book about a man who’s unhappy in his marriage and is fantasizing about all the different women he wants to sleep with, and some of them are melancholy brunettes and some are sad women.
 I just thought that combination of words was quite funny, and sort of filed it away and ended up using it in the song "Orlando In Love".
 I found it to be sort of romantic and tongue-in-cheek, and it had 'melancholy' in the title which I think is really the kind of thematic throughline through the album.
 I like semi-obnoxious, divisive titles.
 Like Fiona Apple’s When the Pawn... and the Smashing Pumpkins’ Mellon Collie And The Infinite Sadness.
 I kind of felt like I shared similar themes with that album.
 But yeah, it seems to be quite divisive in ways that I think I anticipated a bit, but is also misunderstood in annoying ways."

 Release

 The album was announced on January 7, 2025.
 That same day, Zauner released the lead single, "Orlando in Love", which deals with "desire and its perils".
 The second single, "Mega Circuit", was released on February 13, 2025.
-The full album was released on March 21, 2025 through Dead Oceans.
+The full album was released on March 21, 2025, through Dead Oceans.

-The band announced a tour called "The Melancholy Tour" in support of For Melancholy Brunettes (& Sad Women) from April to September 2025.
+The band announced the Melancholy Tour in support of For Melancholy Brunettes (& Sad Women) from April to September 2025.